LeChatMG/acnhbeginners/walkthrough/day 1.md

   3. Tom Nook offers a free DIY workshop, where your character learns how to craft.
 - Talking to Timmy will allow you to purchase things like small furniture items, flimsy tools, plants (flower seeds and tree saplings), medicine, and more.
   - Press "R" and "L" to toggle between the two pages of items.
-- Completing the **DIY workshop** allows you to learn DIY cards and obtain the DIY Recipes app on your NookPhone.
+- Completing the **DIY workshop** course from Tom Nook allows you to learn DIY cards and obtain the DIY Recipes app on your NookPhone.
 Additionally, you learn the Flimsy Fishing Rod, Flimsy Bug Net, and Campfire DIYs.
 We recommend you craft both new tools for the next quest.

 ## Unique critter collection
 - After doing the DIY workshop with Tom Nook, he will mention having an interest in the island's natural critters.
 You'll want to bring him **5 unique (different) bugs and/or fish** to complete this quest.